deohayer/argapp/README.md

         apps: list[App] = None,
     ) -> None:
         super().__call__(args, apps)
-        # Print all App.apps, the sub-command does not matter.
+        # Print all App.apps, the subcommand does not matter.
         for x in self.apps:
             print(x.name)